Aarsh59/CS778-Foundations-Of-Modern-AI/README.md

 # CS778-Foundations-Of-Modern-AI

-This project focuses on employing a Hybrid Approach to Enhance Human Alignment of LLMs using a combination of Dueling Bandits as well as DPO.
+THis Porject focuses on implementing key RL-Algos like Policy Gradient TRPO and PPO and study them under 5 gym enviroments along with employing a Hybrid Approach to Enhance Human Alignment of LLMs using a combination of Dueling Bandits as well as DPO.

 ---